NCC-CNC/HSM_NCC/README.md

 - Uncertainty map (coeficient of variation 10 runs best model)

 ### Scaling up outputs
-Using 16 virtual machiches from Google Cloud Compute to scale up the work to produce 1000+ species outputs and biodiversity predictions
+Using 16 virtual machiches from Google Cloud Compute to scale up the work to produce 1000+ species outputs and biodiversity predictions.